 - 3. Item Review and End Review: After responding to all questions within a module, you will have the opportunity to go back and review questions in the time remaining.
 You can change answers during the review.
 Once you select the "End Review" button, the module ends and you will no longer be able to go back and review questions in that module.
 At this point, one of two things happen: (1) If you have additional modules to complete, the next module will appear; (2) If you do not have additional modules to complete, the exam ends.
 A sample review screen appears later in this Appendix. - 4.
-Survey: After the exam a short survey consisting of 13 questions will appear.
+Survey: After the exam a short survey will appear.
 Most people complete it in just a few minutes.
 The survey is important because it gives you the opportunity to let ARRT know about the quality of your testing experience.
 If something went wrong or exceptionally right this is the place to tell us.

 The following pages illustrate the approximate appearance of a few of the more important computer screens.
 Taking a few minutes now to review these pages will help prepare you for exam day.
+This information is also provided during the tutorial review at the test center.